 The CONSULTANT is responsible for creating the PIP using existing work developed by the DEPARTMENT as a starting reference.
 The PIP must include a public involvement schedule and identify potentially affected stakeholders and communities in the vicinity of the project to establish the appropriate outreach methods.
-This includes consideration of the demographics of the Study Area and any reasonable accommodations including, but not limited to, disabled, transit-dependent, limited English proficiency (LEP), elderly, low income, or minority.
-A sample template for the PIP is located in the PD&E Manual.
+This includes consideration of the demographics of the Study Area and any reasonable accommodations including, but not limited to, disabled, transit-dependent, limited English proficient (LEP), elderly, low income, or minority.
+The CONSULTANT will review and attach the Sociocultural Data Report (SDR) to the PIP.
+A sample template for the PIP is located in Part 1, Chapter 11 of the PD&E Manual.
 At a minimum, the PIP must include the following: